lldelisle/galaxyduboule-infrastructure/maintain_galaxy.md

 shed-tools install -g http://galaxyduboule.college-de-france.fr -a $apikey -t tools/my_tools.yml.lock
 ```

-If you modified the job_conf file, you need to launch the ansible playbook:
+If you modified the `galaxy_job_config` file, you need to launch the ansible playbook:

 ```bash
 ansible-playbook galaxy.yml -K